hashicorp/consul/website/source/docs/agent/options.html.md

      it reduces the number of refreshes.
 However, because the caches are not actively invalidated, ACL policy may be stale up to the TTL value.

+     * <a name="acl_role_ttl"></a><a href="#acl_role_ttl">`role_ttl`</a> - Used to control
+     Time-To-Live caching of ACL roles.
+By default, this is 30 seconds.
+This setting has a major performance impact: reducing it will cause more frequent refreshes while increasing it reduces the number of refreshes.
+However, because the caches are not actively invalidated, ACL role may be stale up to the TTL value.

      * <a name="acl_token_ttl"></a><a href="#acl_token_ttl">`token_ttl`</a> - Used to control
      Time-To-Live caching of ACL tokens.
 By default, this is 30 seconds.
 This setting has a major performance impact: reducing it will cause more frequent refreshes while increasing